Share this Post

 The water pressure increases, causing the sump pump motor to strain as the accumulating groundwater builds up in the clogged discharge pipe.

 The stress will weaken the PVC joints and cause the discharge line to leak or burst.
 Eventually, the sump pump will burn out its motor.
 The result is water in the basement from a dead sump pump and possibly a pipe leak or burst.

 Town or City Sewer System

-The Freeze-Flow fixture is connected directly to the PVC discharge pipe and stepped up to an expander connection to the dry well pipe for a clean look.
-It is the best way to guard against discharge line backup and basement flooding during the winter, or anytime.
-If you need help with any basement waterproofing problems, give American Dry Basement Systems a call at 888-748-2002, or book a free appointment online.
+The Freeze-Free vent is connected directly to the PVC discharge pipe and stepped up to an expander connection to the dry well pipe for a clean look.
+It is the best way to guard against discharge line backup and basement flooding during the winter or at any time.

 Other Ways to Avoid a Frozen Discharge Pipe

 - Insulate the pipe: Insulating the discharge pipe can help reduce the risk of it freezing.
 You can use foam insulation sleeves or wrap the line with heating tape.